metabolismregulation/metabolismregulation.github.io/pages/help.md

 ## Auxiliary units

-* To transform a shape into a unit of information or a state variable: place _State Variable_ or _Unit of Information_ from the SBGN palette to the canvase on the top of the shape you would like it to be attached to, right click on a shape, then choose **Convert to Label**.
+* To transform a shape into a unit of information or a state variable: place _State Variable_ or _Unit of Information_ from the SBGN palette to the canvas on the top of the shape you would like it to be attached to, right click on a shape, then choose **Convert to Label**.
 If created properly, the auxiliary unit will move when the "host" shape is moved.

 * To edit a _Unit of Information_ or a _State Variable_: right click on the label, choose **Convert to Node** and then transform back to label as described above.